Favorite Thing: I got to show Kirin my retreat location!May 31, 2017

 Studies On Nigella Sativa

-A new double blind study showed that a historical herb had dramatic effects at improving thyroid function and helping with weight loss for people with Hashimoto’s thyroiditis.
-The plant is called Nigella Sativa.
+A new double blind study showed that a historical herb had dramatic effects at improving thyroid function.
+In addition, helping with weight loss for people with Hashimoto’s thyroiditis.
+The plant is Nigella Sativa.

 Common names include Nigella, black cumin, black caraway, onion seed, fennel flower and kalonji.
 For the purposes of the discussion we are having today, we will refer to it as Nigella.

 I’m really excited about this plant, because it has a long track record of safe use and benefits in many other inflammatory and autoimmune conditions.
-Dr. Khoshaba, in particular, has been talking for years about how much she loves this plant and how highly it is regarded in Middle Eastern cultures.
+Dr. Khoshaba, in particular, has talked for years about how highly it is regarded in Middle Eastern cultures.

-Key Insight: A new thyroid study that I want to talk about you today really has me standing up and taking notice about Nigella and how it can help your thyroid.
+Key Insight: A new thyroid study that I want to talk about you today really has me standing up and taking notice of Nigella.
+Especially how it can help your thyroid.

 The Benefits of Nigella